-As the Scheme's investments are held at arms-length from the Trustees and members through an investment platform operated by Legal and General, the Trustees are not able to instruct the fund managers how they should vote on shareholder issues.
+As the Scheme's investments are held at arms-length by the Trustees and members through an investment platform operated by Legal and General, the Trustees are not able to instruct fund managers on how they should vote on shareholder issues.
 The Trustees nevertheless:

-- Choose fund managers whose voting policy are consistent with the Scheme's objectives; - Expect fund managers to vote in a way which enhances the value of the funds in which the Scheme invests; - Monitor how the fund managers exercise their voting rights.
+- Choose fund managers whose voting policies are consistent with Scheme objectives; - Expect fund managers to vote in a way that enhances the value of the funds in which the Scheme invests; - Monitor how the fund managers exercise their voting rights.